a Mistake or Have Been Falsely Accused, I Can Help

 Result: Dismissed

-County Court, Fourth Judicial Circuit, Duval County
+Court: County Court, Fourth Judicial Circuit, Duval County

 Details: Our client was stopped driving at the beach after leaving a bar where he’d been drinking.
 The officer noted an odor of alcohol on his breath and that he had bloodshot, watery eyes and slow movements.
 After admitting he’d been drinking, our client agreed to perform the field sobriety exercises administered by the officer.
 Before our client could finish the exercises, the officer stopped his investigation out of a concern for our client’s safety.
 Our client was arrested and taken to jail.